n000tavailable/tunedetective/README.md

 # Features
 - Find latest Releases (Song, EP, Album) with just one simple search
 - Clicking on the cover will enlarge it
+- Tracklist of any release (EPs, Albums)
+- Preview of tracklist (play short snippet of a track)

 # Permissions